partlygloudy/personal-website/blog/posts/3-pulsar-gravity-wave.md

 # Making sense of... pulsars and gravity waves
 #### June 29, 2023 @ 3:00 PM

 *Disclaimer: 'Making sense of...' posts are ones where I try to explain something in an understandable way in order to better understand it myself.
-Do not blindly accept this as definitive or factual!
-That said, I have tried to make this a good, accurate explanation (that's the whole point).
+Do not blindly accept this as definitive or factual, I am not an expert!
+That said, I have tried to make this a good, accurate explanation.
 If you notice any errors, please let me know!*

 We now have a completely new way to detect gravitational waves!
 We used to only have one way, and that way is mainly good at detecting really weird gravitational waves.
 Now we have two ways!